-The exhibition Art of the Fold includes an extraordinary drawing by Jacopo Ligozzi that reveals the fascination with costumes of the East and brings immediacy to a faraway subject.
+This extraordinary drawing by Jacopo Ligozzi reveals the early modern European fascination with costumes of the East and brings immediacy to a faraway subject.

 Ligozzi, an Italian artist active in Florence, made twenty-six opaque watercolor drawings of Turkish figures for Francesco I de’ Medici, Grand Duke of Florence from 1574 to 1587.
 The Grand Duke was particularly interested in collecting works of art and precious objects of natural history from all over the world.